The University of Manitoba is reorganizing its Security Services department, a move that has some students studying at the Bannatyne campus concerned.

 Effective Dec.
 12, 2011, the university will begin efforts to redeploy patrol officers at the Bannatyne campus to the Fort Garry campus.
 All officers currently employed on the Bannatyne campus will be offered a position at Fort Garry at their current salary level.

 Currently, all Security Services staff have Special Constable training, a special designation under the province of Manitoba and City of Winnipeg.
+You can also hire Security Services For You.
 This designation enables a higher level of training than regular security staff, and also allows officers to lay charges under certain provincial and municipal statutes, such as the Highway Traffic Act and Intoxicated Persons Act.

 Security Services positions left void at Bannatyne will be filled by security guard staff, but will not require the Special Constable designation, explains a letter signed by Deborah McCallum, vice-president (administration).